-After Admission:
+After Admission

-- 1. Provide evidence of a physical examination completed by a licensed physician, physician's assistant or nurse practitioner prior to clinical, including but not limited to: - a.
+- Students must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 DAYS FROM THE START OF THE PROGRAM, including but not limited to: - a.
 A negative TB skin test or chest x-ray. - b.
-A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - c.
-A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 2.
-Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed prior to clinical. - 3.
-Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 4.
-Timely finalizing the registration process by submitting the required financial documents and/or tuition payments.
+An annual TB symptom screening questionnaire. - c.
+A current Mumps, Measles, Rubella, & Varicella (Chicken Pox) schedule with completed Hepatitis B vaccine series.
+Blood titers showing immunity; if no immunity shown, immunization is required. - d.
+Tetanus, Diphtheria-Pertussis Toxoid immunizations within the last 10 years. - e.
+Influenza vaccine is required yearly by clinical agencies. - f.
+COVID 19 vaccine is required for Clinical placement. - g.
+A statement by the healthcare provider that the applicant has the physical and emotional healthy to complete the requirements of this program. - 3.
+Demonstrate a satisfactory Criminal Background Check and Drug Test through the approved School's vendor, paid at the student's expense, within 30-days of the start of the program.